vbekasov/cpp/README.md

 Linked List (LL) is a kind of Data Structure, where  the next element is pointed by current.
 It is not a random access array, but elements still can have their IDs.
 LLs use much more memory
  (+8 bytes) for each element then arrays, but have some advantages:
- 1. Adding a new element to the end of the list does not require memory reallocation for the whole list, only memory for the new element;
+ 1. Adding a new element to the end or beginning of the list does not require memory reallocation for the whole list, only memory for the new element;
  2. New elements can be inserted or deleted without copying and moving list: <b>A->B => A->C->B</b>; Bigger list you have -- more proffit you have;
- 3. LL can care mixed data type, what is impossible with standard array in C/C++;
+ 3. LL can care mixed data types, which is impossible with <i>standard</i> array in C/C++;
- 4. Greater size of element you care -- less difirent ageinst arrey you have.
-E.g. you have object size of 128 bytes.
-It will be: in arrey 128 bytes, in LL 136 bytes.
+ 4. Greater size of element you care -- less difference against arrey you have.
+E.g. you have an object size of 128 bytes.
+It will be: in the arrey 128 bytes, in the LL 136 bytes.
 128~136;
 <br><br>
 Chart Format: |Linked List ; Array |